-Other government grants consists of Local Authority grants, Pupil Premium looked after children, Designated Special Provision (DSP) income and other small grants.
-The closing balance relates to the Local Authority income of £1,500 for expenditure planned in the 2022-23 financial year.
+Other government grants consists of Early Years Single Funding Formula (EYSFF) income, Special Educational Needs (SEN) income, Local Authority grants, Pupil Premium looked after children, Designated Special Provision (DSP) income and other small grants.
+The closing balance relates to the Local Authority income of £300 for expenditure planned in the 2023-24 financial year.

-Other funding consists of various grants including, clothing support income, apprenticeship income, grants for books and training, The Duke of Edinburgh award scheme funding, maths hub funding, teach first CPD income, Ernest Cook grants and apprenticeship levy notional top up income.
-The closing balance relates to unspent clothing support income of £3,411, Kibworth Foundation Trust income of £1,525, ScienceHub and Spoke unspent funding of £15,906 and Ernest Cook grant funding of £5,310.
+Other funding consists of various grants including, clothing support income, apprenticeship income, grants for books and training, The Duke of Edinburgh award scheme funding, maths hub funding, teach first CPD income, Homes of Ukraine grants and apprenticeship levy notional top up income.
+The closing balance relates to Kibworth Foundation Trust income of £1,525, ScienceHub and Spoke unspent funding of £15,906 and Homes of Ukraine funding of £2,986.